HortonworksUniversity/Security_Labs/HDP-3.0-IPA.md

 - Make sure you don't see below message from the output of previous command
 ```
-Missing A/AAAA record(s) for host demo.hortonworks.com
+Missing A/AAAA record(s) for host xxxxxxxxx
 ```

 - To uninstall in case of issues: